openpublishoperation/devops-learn-pr/docs/devops-at-microsoft/agile-principles-in-practice.md

 ### We changed our approach to **teams**

-We started thinking about teams more than individuals in VSTS.
+We started thinking about teams more than individuals in Azure DevOps.
 We organized people and teams into two groups: PMs and engineers.

 - PMs: Responsible for what we're building and why we're building it
 - Engineers: Responsible for how we're building it and ensuring we build it with quality